Guilly-AU/P3-Portofolio_architecte_Sophie_Bluel-JAVASCRIPT/README.md

-# P7 - Develop the back-end of a book rating site
+# P3 - Create a dynamic web page with JavaScript

 For this educational project, in my role as a front-end developer, I was tasked with creating the front-end of the website.
 Specifically, I focused on developing the work presentation page, building the administrator login page from scratch, and integrating the modal for uploading new works, all starting from the ground up.